Arjunros/humanoid_ppo_mujoco/README.md

-🧠 Teaching a Humanoid to Walk Using PPO in MuJoCo Reinforcement Learning for Humanoid Locomotion
+# Humanoid Locomotion Using PPO in MuJoCo
+Reinforcement Learning for Bipedal Control

-This repository contains the training pipeline used to teach a humanoid agent to walk using Proximal Policy Optimization (PPO) in the MuJoCo physics simulator.
+This repository contains a complete training pipeline for teaching a humanoid agent to walk using the Proximal Policy Optimization (PPO) algorithm in the MuJoCo physics simulator.
-The project validates a complete RL workflow for bipedal locomotion and prepares the foundation for training on a custom Nexomation humanoid model.
+The implementation demonstrates an end-to-end reinforcement learning workflow on the `Humanoid-v4` benchmark environment and serves as a foundation for future experiments with custom humanoid models.

+---

-🚀 Project Overview
+## Project Overview

-Humanoid locomotion is a complex control problem due to its high dimensionality, unstable dynamics, and multi-joint coordination requirements.
+Humanoid locomotion is a complex control problem due to its high dimensionality, unstable dynamics, and continuous action space.
-Using PPO, a model-free reinforcement learning algorithm, the agent learns to generate stable walking behavior entirely from experience.
+Using PPO, the agent learns balance, stepping behavior, and coordinated motion purely from interaction, without manually designed gait trajectories.

-This repo includes:
+This repository provides:

-PPO training script for Humanoid-v4 environment
+- A PPO training script for the Humanoid-v4 environment

-Evaluation script for rendering learned policies
+- An evaluation script for rendering learned policies
+- A clean structure for model saving and logging

-Modular structure for adding custom humanoid models
+- Modular code suitable for extension to custom robots

-Ignore rules for heavy RL models & logs
+---

-📁 Repository Structure
+## Repository Structure

 humanoid_ppo_mujoco/
 │
-├── train_humanoid_ppo.py      # Main PPO training pipeline
+├── train_humanoid_ppo.py # PPO training pipeline
-├── eval_humanoid_ppo.py       # Evaluation & visualization script
+├── eval_humanoid_ppo.py # Evaluation and rendering script
 ├── requirements.txt # Python dependencies
-├── .gitignore                 # Ignore models, logs, venv, etc.
+├── .gitignore # Git ignore rules
 │
-├── models/                    # (empty) trained models are saved here └── logs/                      # (empty) TensorBoard logs or eval data
+├── models/ # Saved model checkpoints (not included) └── logs/ # TensorBoard and training logs

+yaml
+Copy code

+---

-⚙️ Installation
+## Installation

-1. Create and activate a virtual environment python -m venv venv source venv/bin/activate       # Linux/macOS venv\Scripts\activate          # Windows
+### 1. Create and activate a virtual environment

+**Windows**
+python -m venv venv
+venv\Scripts\activate

+markdown
+Copy code

+**Linux / macOS**
+python3 -m venv venv
+source venv/bin/activate

+shell
+Copy code

-2. Install dependencies
+### 2. Install dependencies
 pip install -r requirements.txt

-3. Install MuJoCo
+yaml
+Copy code

-MuJoCo is installed automatically via Gymnasium, but ensure the runtime is available:
+Ensure that MuJoCo is installed through Gymnasium or that the MuJoCo runtime is available on your system.

-Download MuJoCo (if required): https://mujoco.org

-Ensure environment variables are configured.
+---

-🧬 Training the Humanoid
+## Training

-Run the PPO training script:
+To train the humanoid using PPO:

 python train_humanoid_ppo.py

+yaml
+Copy code

-This will:
+The script will:

-Initialize MuJoCo Humanoid-v4
+- Initialize the Humanoid-v4 MuJoCo environment

-Train using PPO
+- Train a PPO policy

-Save checkpoints in models/
+- Save model checkpoints in the `models/` directory

-Log training metrics in logs/
+- Log metrics into the `logs/` directory

-During early training, the humanoid may fall frequently while learning balance and gait patterns.

-🎞️ Evaluating a Learned Policy

-To visualize the humanoid walking:
+---

+## Evaluation

+To load and render a trained model:

 python eval_humanoid_ppo.py

-You can change the model path inside the script to load a specific checkpoint.
+yaml
+Copy code

+Edit the script to specify the desired model checkpoint path.

+---

-📊 TensorBoard Support
+## TensorBoard Visualization

-If your training script includes TensorBoard logging:
+If logging is enabled, launch TensorBoard with:

 tensorboard --logdir logs/

-This displays curves for:
+yaml
+Copy code

+This provides visualizations of:
-Episode reward
+- Episode returns

-Policy loss

-Value loss
+- Value and policy loss

-KL divergence
+- KL divergence

-Performance over time
+- Training stability over time

+---

-🛠️ Customization Roadmap
+## Customization Roadmap

-This repository is designed to support extensions such as:
+The repository is structured to support advanced extensions:

-✓ Custom humanoid models (URDF → MJCF)
+- Integration of custom humanoid models (URDF → MJCF)
-✓ Domain randomization for sim-to-real
+- Domain randomization for sim-to-real transfer
-✓ Curriculum learning (standing → steps → walking)
+- Curriculum-based locomotion training
-✓ Integration with hardware IMU sensors
+- Integration with hardware IMU sensors
-✓ Real-world controller deployment
-📌 Requirements
+- Deployment of learned policies on real robotic legs

+---

+## Dependencies (Summary)

-Typical versions used:
+Key packages used:
 gymnasium[mujoco]
 stable-baselines3
 torch
 numpy
+tensorboard
 mujoco==3.2.0
-tensorboard

-(Exact list in requirements.txt)
+yaml
+Copy code

+Refer to `requirements.txt` for exact versions.

+---

-🧩 Future Work
+## Future Work

-Integrate Nexomation Humanoid V1 custom URDF
+Planned enhancements include:

-Train RL policies on custom morphology
+- Training RL policies on the Nexomation Humanoid V1 design

-Add perception-based locomotion (vision + RL)

-Explore sim-to-real transfer for prototype hardware legs
+- Improved reward shaping for stable gait generation
+- Comparison with alternative RL algorithms
+- Experimentation with perception-driven locomotion
+- Real-world deployment on hardware prototypes

+---

-🤝 Contributing
+## Contributing

-Pull requests are welcome for:
+Contributions are welcome for:

-Improved RL training stability
+- Additional training features

-Alternative reward functions
+- Improved reward functions

-Better logging/visualization

-Custom humanoid examples
+- Visualization improvements
+- Environment wrappers and utilities

+---

+## License

+Specify license information here (MIT recommended).